 brain stem;

-Peripheral department includes parasympathetic nerves and parasympathetic nodes.
+Peripheral department includes parasympathetic nerves and parasympathetic ganglia.

 Parasympathetic nodes are located next to organs or in their walls.